Your help goes a long way in keeping our high standards of care, delivered to over 1,400 Veterans each year.

 31st March 2025

-VE Day, or Victory in Europe Day, is observed on 8th May each year to commemorate the formal surrender of Nazi Germany in 1945, marking the end of World War II in Europe.
+VE Day, or Victory in Europe Day, is observed on 8th May each year to mark the formal surrender of Nazi Germany in 1945.
+After almost six years of conflict, the news brought relief and celebration to a country that had endured air raids, rationing and the loss of loved ones on a scale few could have imagined at the outset of war.

-This day is a time to honour the courage and sacrifice of those not who only served in the Armed Forces but those keeping the home fires burning and the country from grinding to a standstill.
-In 2025, we will commemorate the 80th anniversary of VE Day.
-There are now very few surviving WWII Veterans, but their stories must live on as an important reminder of their sacrifices, and the importance of ensuring such dark times are never repeated.
+This day is a time to honour the courage and sacrifice of those who not only served in the Armed Forces but those keeping the home fires burning and the country from grinding to a standstill.

 However, it was a day of mixed emotions.
 For those who had lost loved ones in the conflict, it was a time to reflect.
-Many people mourned the death of loved ones and relatives, or worried about those who were still overseas.
-For many, the jubilation as people celebrated VE Day was too much to bear and not something they could take part in.
+Many people mourned the death of relatives or worried about those who were still overseas.
+For many, the jubilation as others celebrated VE Day was too much to bear and not something they could take part in.

-In Britain, the strain wartime life, air raids, and the impact of rationing all left their mark on a weary population who knew there were more difficulties yet to come.
-Although the war in Europe was over, fighting continued in the Pacific until Japan's surrender (VJ Day) on 15th August 1945.
+In Britain, the strain of wartime life, air raids, and the impact of rationing all left their mark on a weary population who knew there were more difficulties yet to come.

 VE Day remains an important National Day of Remembrance, with events held across the country.

-A silence of two minutes is observed at 11am on 8th May, with people pausing to remember those who lost their lives.
+People observe a two-minute silence at 11am on 8th May, pausing to remember those who lost their lives.
 These commemorative services are often held at war memorials.
-Piper tributes, reflecting Scotland’s deep military traditions, are often heard at remembrance services.
+Remembrance services in Scotland often feature piper tributes that reflect the country's deep military traditions.

 The memory of all of those that served must be preserved, our stories must be shared when we are gone, and as a country we must educate the youth to ensure that the world never sees a repeat of the events of World War II and D-Day.
 It’s our duty to keep the past alive, so history does not repeat its darkest days.